The Ascension of Jesus

 Where does the Bible teach this?

 This doctrine, it is claimed, is not found in the written tradition; i.e. the Bible.
 Roman Catholics affirm that this is a teaching taken from the unwritten teaching of Jesus and the apostles.
-See here.
+On the unwritten traditions, see here.

 Are Roman Catholics asserting that Jesus Himself and the apostles taught this doctrine?